TinyPin146/top-toDo-List/issues.md

 1. - [ ] Adding task when in any sorted task menu
+2. Can delete and mod completed task
+3.